 ERIKS work in the region

-In Myanmar ERIKS is working in partnership with local organisations to promote protection, education and health care.
+ERIKS’ efforts in Myanmar are focused on children’s rights to education and leisure, health, and protection.
 Since armed conflict is still ongoing, humanitarian assistance with child rights focus is also being implemented, particularly in Kachin state, in the north of Myanmar.

 |IMPACT OF COVID-19 ON PRIVATELY RUN RESIDENTIAL CARE INSTITUTIONS